 What Courses Will I Take?

-This master’s degree program is designed to prepare you with the knowledge and skills relevant to a leadership role in the growing, dynamic field of cybersecurity.
-Curriculum is created by practicing professionals in the IT industry.
-Courses include:
+This online master’s degree program is designed to prepare you with the knowledge and skills relevant to a leadership role in the dynamic cybersecurity field.

 - Ethical Hacking and Network Defense

 - Total Credits76–80

 - Core Credits60

 Explore cloud computing, architecting, and AWS core services.
 Examine the fundamentals of AWS infrastructure, service options, and best practices in the AWS Cloud.